 Breakfast Finger Food: Biscuits and Gravy Dippers

-Now, if you’re more of a “homemade,” type, rather than a “slightly homemade,” type… feel free to make your own homemade gravy for this!
+Now, if you’re more of a “homemade,” type, rather than a “fabulously fast” type… feel free to make your own homemade gravy for this!
 (I typically do, but when time is short and I’m looking for quick and easy… I’ll use the packet of white gravy mix where you just add water.)

 I chose to buy uncooked sausage links, and pan fry them, before rolling.
 You can make it even easier if you like, and purchase the “pre-cooked” sausage links.
 (I’m a huge fan of the veggie sausage links that you can find in the freezer section!)

 While cooking the sausage links, unroll the crescent rolls, and break the triangles apart along the seams.